School librarians are invited to apply for a $5,000 award recognizing outstanding humanities programming.

 Nominations for the 2022 Sara Jaffarian School Library Program Award will be accepted until May 5, 2022.
 In light of the impact of the COVID-19 pandemic on programming, submissions of virtual programs are highly encouraged.

-School libraries, public or private, that serve children in grades K-8 are eligible.
-Nominated programs must have taken place during the current school year (2015-16).
-Programs that are still in progress as of the award deadline are eligible, and libraries are encouraged to self-nominate.
+School libraries, public or private, that serve K-8 students are eligible.
+Nominated programs must have taken place during the current school year (2021-22).
+Programs that are still in progress as of the award deadline are eligible, and librarians are encouraged to self-nominate.

 Eligible humanities programs may be focused in many subject areas, including social studies, poetry, drama, art, music, language arts, foreign language and culture.
 Programs should focus on broadening perspectives and helping students understand the world and their place in it.
 They should be initiated and coordinated by the school librarian and exemplify the role of the library program in advancing the overall educational goals of the school.

 - Teaching the Tulsa Race Massacre with Guided Inquiry Design, a program that taught students about how assumptions create conflict in society using the Tulsa Race Massacre as an example.
 Students then completed research projects on assumptions causing conflict in the world today or in their own experience.
 Students chose a topic to research further.

 - Junior Ambassadors, a program that brings a global perspective to students through a book club focused on the UN's Sustainable Development Goals.